 In his shot from the decadent New Year's Eve costume ball sequence, Alan Alda (in fez and monkey mask) and Barbara Parkins offer further proof that just about everything Lady Gaga does has been done before

 Jacqueline Bisset’s Paula is far too suspicious far too soon and it tips the hand of the plot.
 Likewise Myles’ swift, unquestioning acceptance of Duncan’s largess.
-Alda’s character is such a blank to us (we have no sense of his values from the getgo, so we never know whether his abrupt acceptance into the jet-set compromises his values) that the eradication of his soul holds no dramatic weight.
+Alda’s character is such a blank to us (we're given no sense of his values from the getgo, so we never know whether his abrupt acceptance into the jet-set compromises them) that the eradication of his soul holds no dramatic weight.
 How poignant his death would be were we afforded a glimpse of what the rediscovery and rejuvenation of his abandoned music career meant to him.
 Or to what extent his defeated sense of self is flattered by the attentions of one as rich and successful as Duncan Ely.

 In skimming over the human drama, The Mephisto Waltz, like so many other genre films, fails to give audiences sufficient time to become sufficiently engaged in the lives of the characters.
 A move that always undercuts the ultimate payoff of suspense.

 THE STUFF OF DREAMS

 As an occult thriller, The Mephisto Waltz plays it pretty straightforward down the line, telling its story crisply and entertainingly.
 That it doesn't always make the most of the possibilities posed by its bizarre story is the film's major setback.
 There's suspense and tension, but never once is it disturbing.
 Certainly not as much as it could be, given the fundamental amorality of it all.